tykiww/VGG16_AE/README.md

 # VGG16_AE
-Autoencoder Created from VGG16 using pre-trained imagenet weights.
+Denoising Autoencoder Created from VGG16 using pre-trained imagenet weights.
+Includes an image generator (256,256,3)